rockettheme/docs/Docs/wordpress/start/INDEX.md

 ### Multi-User
 WordPress allows for collaboration and for the use of member-based site management.
 You can, through the use of plugins and several integrated features, use WordPress to manage a member's only section, ecommerce, and many other possible solutions.

 As a blogging platform, WordPress allows you to set up and manage an entire team.
 You can set up some members with greater permission levels than others.
-For example: You can set one member up as a contributor that can only write and submit articles to your site while another individual is assigned the role of editor.
+For example: You can set one member up as a contributor that can only write and submit posts to your site while another individual is assigned the role of editor.
 Editors can edit contributions and handle other site management tasks as allows by the administrator.

 Every site needs at least one administrator with the ability to assign and remove roles from users.